socketsupply/nat-traversal-spec/SPEC.md

 #### Execution

 - A message of type `MsgPong` is received
-  - The message properties are added to an object and placed in a locally stored list represnting known peers
+  - The message properties are added to an object and placed in a locally stored list representing known peers
   - The local properties `Peer.pong.timestamp`, `Peer.pong.address` and `Peer.pong.port` are updated using the data received
   - This peer's `recv` property is updated with a current timestamp
   - TODO notify_peer?